 Being stuck at home doesn’t mean you can’t socialise virtually, go on virtual art tours, participate in a virtual workout or just spend the evening watching Netflix.
 Here is a list of 6 virtual events to get you through isolation.
 If 2020 teaches us anything it will be to appreciate the people around us and not to take the little things for granted (life lesson over).

-We hope these tips make working from home for a prolonged period more bearable.
+We hope these tips make working from home due to Coronavirus more bearable.
 It’s a trying time for us all but try and remain positive and constantly communicate with one another.
 Supporting each other and showing empathy to one another is more important than ever!

 For more advice please visit: https://www.acas.org.uk/coronavirus.